Athma-Vasi/Memoji-Card/README.md

 I initially used `useState` for local state management and `useReducer` at the app level.
 However, this created conflicts and I soon realized that any state update triggers a re-render, which was why my values were not being updated properly.
 Some of my functions were causing multiple re-renders!

 So I removed the local `useState`s and made the `reducer` into the central repository of 'truth'.
 All state was modified at the component level and the `reducer` just replaces the current state with the new state, and passes the state down along with a `dispatch` callback.
 It became a pure function and was much easier to reason about.

+Memory card project as part of The Odin Project curriculum

 #### Disclaimer